17 Nov 2017

 “Prima Toys hopes to raise awareness of the rhino’s plight among younger generations while contributing R200 000 to this very worthy cause,” said Chiquita Patrizi, Marketing Executive at Prima Toys.

-In addition to this very generous donation by Prima Toys, we hope to raise an additional R100 000 by World Rhino Day!
+In addition to this very generous donation by Prima Toys, we hope to raise additional funds to support this ongoing work.

 WHERE DOES MY DONATION GO?